 - Check the box beside all specific sub accounts that should share lists with your manager account.

 - If a manager account shares tags and segments with a client account, the client account will have access to any segments the manager account creates (including future segments).

 - If a client account has shared segments with a manager account, the manager account can share those segments with its other client accounts.

-- If a global site tag isn't correctly implemented, the tag won't add website visitors to your data segments.
+- If the Google tag isn't correctly implemented, the tag won't add website visitors to your data segments.
 This may limit or stop ads from showing.
 Any client accounts using these segments would be affected.
 Learn how to troubleshoot your tagging implementation

 - If a client account turns off segment sharing, any campaign or ad groups in the other client accounts using the shared segments will stop running and will no longer be visible in your Audience manager.

 - If a client account's "Remarketing account" is changed from one manager account to another manager account, the client account will no longer have access to the manager account tag or any segments associated with it.
 Any ad groups or campaigns in these accounts that were using these segments will stop running as described in the previous paragraph.